Trump's national security guru

 Flynn claims that the United States is in a "world war" with radical Islam, a war that "we're losing" that could last 'several generations."
 He also asserts that "political correctness forbids us to denounce radical Islamists."

 American Islamists, Flynn claims, are trying to create "an Islamic state right here at home" by pushing to "gain legal standing for Sharia."
-Flynn has cited no evidence for this claim.
+Flynn cited no evidence for this claim.

 In particular, Flynn portrays Iran as the source of many of America's national security problems.
 Flynn co-wrote his book with Michael Ledeen, a neoconservative academic who has long been a bitter critic of the Iranian regime.